PCBUs need to keep up to date with the latest COVID-19 information and advice to ensure that they maintain a healthy and safe workplace.

 Wearing of masks at work

-Your workplace has an obligation to keep you safe at work and to adhere to safety measures as per the directions issued by SAPOL through the Emergency Management Act.
+Your workplace has an obligation to keep you safe at work.
 In some workplaces a Emergency Management Directive may make the wearing of face masks compulsory.

 In most cases the wearing of a mask at work would be a strong recommendation from SA Health rather than a mandatory requirement.
 The wearing of masks are high on the list of preventative actions in reducing the risk of contracting COVID.
 Masks may be particularly important if you are working in a area that cannot maintain the social distancing requirements or are working with vulnerable people.